fico7489/laravel-pivot/README.md

 1.Install package with composer
 ```
-composer require fico7489/laravel-pivot
+composer require crishellco/laravel-pivot
 ```
 With this statement, a composer will install highest available package version for your current laravel version.

-2.Use Fico7489\Laravel\Pivot\Traits\PivotEventTrait trait in your base model or only in particular models.
+2.Use crishellco\Laravel\Pivot\Traits\PivotEventTrait trait in your base model or only in particular models.

 ```
 ...
-use Fico7489\Laravel\Pivot\Traits\PivotEventTrait;
+use crishellco\Laravel\Pivot\Traits\PivotEventTrait;
 use Illuminate\Database\Eloquent\Model;

 abstract class BaseModel extends Model